-- a) judgements declaring the unconstitutionality of the norm: the decision establishes the meaning or meanings which can not be given to the provision at issue, and therefore it makes possible different interpretations apart from the excluded one. - b) judgements declaring the constitutionality of the norm: the decision establishes the only possible interpretation of the provision.
-This type of interpretative judgement may be justified on the grounds of some rules of Constitutional interpretation: the principle whereby constitutionality in parliamentary statutes is pressumed and according to which acts of Parliament must be, as far as possible, upheld, and also the principle of statutory interpretation in conformity with the Constitution (constitutionally conform interpretation).
+a) judgements declaring the unconstitutionality of the norm: the decision establishes the meaning or meanings which cannot be given to the provision at issue, and therefore it makes possible different interpretations apart from the excluded one.

+b) judgements declaring the constitutionality of the norm: the decision establishes the only possible interpretation of the provision.
+This type of interpretative judgement may be justified on the grounds of some rules of Constitutional interpretation: the principle whereby constitutionality in parliamentary statutes is presumed and according to which acts of Parliament must be, as far as possible, upheld, and also the principle of statutory interpretation in conformity with the Constitution.

-Every declaratory judgement implies the creation of Law by the Constitutional Court that so contributes to legislate in a positive way.
-The Court must sometimes force the senses of the provision at issue by openly acting as a lawmaker in order to maintain the provision within the legal order and to avoid unconstitutionality.
+Every declaratory judgement implies the creation of law by the Constitutional Court, which thus contributes to legislating in a positive way.
+The Court must sometimes force the meaning of the provision at issue by openly acting as a lawmaker in order to maintain the provision within the legal order and to avoid unconstitutionality.
 This is what happens with the so-called norm-adding and norm-substituting decisions.

-As regards the norm-adding decisions, they declare the unconstitutionality of the provision at issue because the legislator did not bear something in mind that from the point of view of the Constitution, should have already been foreseen.
-Concerning this, when the Constitutional Court deems a provision to be unconstitutional in so far as it does not include something constitutionally necessary, the Court does not really make that provision void but preserves its validity by creating a new norm, that is to say, it adds "something" not provided by the Parliament.
+As regards norm-adding decisions, they declare the unconstitutionality of the provision at issue because the legislator did not bear something in mind that from the point of view of the Constitution should have already been foreseen.
+Concerning this, when the Constitutional Court deems a provision to be unconstitutional in so far as it does not include an element required by the Constitution, the Court does not really make that provision void but preserves its validity by creating a new norm, that is to say, it adds "something" not provided by the Parliament.

-The norm-substituting decisions imply declaring the unconstitutionality of a provision in so far as it states something istead of any different thing.
-The practice of the Constitutional Courts shows how that provision shall at the same time be upheld no valid, repealed and substituted not by the Legislature but by the standard contents of the Constitutional Court.
+The norm-substituting decisions imply declaring the unconstitutionality of a provision in so far as it states one thing instead of any different thing.
+The practice of the Constitutional Courts shows how that provision shall at the same time be found invalid, repealed and substituted not by the legislature but by the judgement of the Constitutional Court.

-The same creative effect exists regarding those decisions whereby partial unconstitutionality is held and whereby a few words from the provision at issue are repealed.

-Hence, its sense has changed.
+The same creative effect exists regarding those decisions whereby partial unconstitutionality is found and whereby a few words from the provision at issue are repealed.
+Hence, the meaning of the provison has changed.

-As far as all these decisions (in a wide sense, interpretative or declaratory decisions) are concerned, the constitutional doctrine is commonly to be found not in the ruling but in the legal reasoning, specially in the ratio decidendi, elaborated by the Constitutional Court.
-As a consequence of this, the Court's arguments are considerably more important than the decision itself in order to know the real contents of one judgement.
+As far as all these decisions (in a wide sense, interpretative or declaratory decisions) are concerned, constitutional doctrine is commonly to be found not in the ruling but in the legal reasoning, especially in the ratio decidendi, elaborated by the Constitutional Court.
+In consequence, the Court's arguments are considerably more important than the decision itself to the understanding of the real contents of one judgement.

 The practice followed by the different Constitutional Courts in the European system of constitutional review upholds the fact that their decisions are certainly sources of law.
-Therefore, they may be considered something more than mere negative legislators.
+Therefore, the Courts may be considered something more than mere negative legislators.

-In any case and to sum up, it should be remembered that this sort of interpretative-creative activity is not free because Constitutional Courts shall exclusively intervene on the basis of an action brought by a judge, a political organ or an individual, and they may only decide upon the claims alleged by the parties.
-Moreover, the Constitutional Court shall only decide on what may be justified by way of legal reasoning.
-So, the creation of Law by these Courts is not at their discretion whereas the Legislature's is.
-In theory, it is a pure declaration of preexisting Law whose sense and contents are adjusted to the case at hand by the Constitutional Court.
+In any case and to sum up, it should be remembered that this sort of interpretativecreative activity is not free because Constitutional Courts can intervene only on the basis of an action brought by a judge, a political organ or an individual, and they may only decide upon the claims alleged by the parties.
+Moreover, the Constitutional Court can only decide on what may be justified by way of legal reasoning.
+Hence, the creation of law by these Courts is not at their discretion whereas the legislature has complete freedom to make laws.
+In theory, the Constitutional Court gives a pure declaration of preexisting law whose sense and contents are adjusted to the case at hand.